Inflectra/spira-documentation/docs/Spira-User-Manual/Planning-Board.md

 The top section will contain the list of items that are not assigned to a component, with the other sections containing the items that belong to the specific component.

-### Sprint Backlog -- By Epic
+### Sprint Backlog -- By Parent
+<span id="sprint-backlog-by-epic"></span>
-This view is designed to let you see the sprint backlog organized by requirement epic.
-Each of the packages is displayed on the left-hand side in a hierarchical structure, and the items are displayed in the same row on the right.
+This view is designed to let you see the sprint backlog organized by parent requirement.
+Each of the parents are displayed on the left-hand side in a hierarchical structure, and the items are displayed in the same row on the right.
 The items can be child requirements (with associated tasks and test cases) or incidents.
-In this view the incidents are the ones linked to the package through an association.
+In this view the incidents are the ones linked to the parent requirement through an association.

 ![](img/Planning_Board_Sprint_Epic.png)

-The top section will contain the list of items that are not assigned to an epic, with the other sections containing the items that are children of the specific epic.
+The top section will contain the list of items that are not assigned to a parent requirement, with the other sections containing the items that are children of the specific parent.

 ### Sprint Backlog -- By Priority
 This view is designed to let you see the list of planned backlog items in the current sprint, organized by requirement importance.
 Each of the possible importance values is displayed on the left-hand side and the backlog items displayed in the same row on the right.
 The backlog items in this view will only be requirements (with associated tasks and test cases).